-In case you haven’t existed in the last decade, let me fill you in on the current technological landscape: Touch screens.
-Touch screens are everywhere.
+In case you haven’t existed in the last decade, let me fill you in on the current technological landscape: Touchscreens.
+Touchscreens are everywhere.

-There aren’t many prominent brands that offer a basic rubber stylus, but you can often find an off-brand stylus for sale for less than $5.
-Many of them even come on the back of poorly-made ballpoint pens.
-The biggest (and/or only?) advantage of this stylus type is its price.
-I own and have tried six different styluses that fit into this category and, for the most part, I wouldn’t recommend them.
-While the price tag is enticing, simply put, you get what you pay for.
-There is, however, one exception for the budget-minded stylus aficionado: AmazonBasics.
+There aren’t many prominent brands that offer a basic rubber stylus, but you can find off-brand options for as little as $5.
+Many of them even come as part of a poorly-made ballpoint pen combo.
+Alas, the biggest (and/or only?) advantage of this stylus type is its price.
+I own and have tried several different styluses that fit into this category and, for the most part, I wouldn’t recommend them.
+While the price tag is enticing, you get what you pay for.
+That being said, there is one exception for the budget-minded stylus aficionado: AmazonBasics.

 Similar to the basic rubber stylus, the basic microfiber stylus comes in all shapes and sizes from hundreds of brands you’ve never heard of.
 The microfiber stylus not only lasts longer than its rubber counterpart, it is also a much more consistent experience.
 You won’t often find yourself pushing hard to get the stylus to register on your touch device, though you will still experience accuracy issues similar to the rubber stylus.

 While not all microfiber styluses come with replaceable tips, this is another advantage you’ll find when looking into microfiber options.
-And don’t worry, they also come with all of the bells and whistles you might find with the rubber stylus (including poorly made pens, keychains and even laser pointers).
-In my opinion, the microfiber stylus, while not perfect, is superior in every way to any basic rubber stylus.
+And don’t worry, they also come with all of the “bells and whistles” you might find on a rubber stylus (including poorly made pen combinations, keychain variations and even options that double as a laser pointer).
+The microfiber stylus, while not perfect, is superior in every way to the basic rubber stylus.

 If you’re looking for a cheaper alternative to the Adonit Jot Pro, I would recommend the brand “Meko.”
 While you probably haven’t heard of them, they will show up a fair bit if you start searching around for styluses.
 For the same price as the Adonit Jot Pro, you can get two combo-Meko styluses that come with both the clear rubber disc style and microfiber style tips.
 The package also comes with four replacement discs and two replacements for the microfiber tip.
 In terms of quality, the stylus is top-notch (one of my personal favorites), and you can’t beat the value for the price.

 If you really want to couple a great stylus experience with an Android tablet, I’d recommend looking into Android tablets that come with their own manufactured stylus (maybe try the Samsung Note Pro tablet or the Nvidia Shield).
-(Okay, there’s also this $70 option, but when I tried it I thought it was just “meh”).
+There’s also this $70 option, but I wouldn’t recommend it.

 Edit 1: Adonit sells other stylus lines that, while I haven’t tested myself, are probably worth checking out.